dumux/dumux/doc/highlevel/sphinx/source/newtonloop.md

 # Newton Loop

 A Newton algorithm is an iterative method used to solve non-linear equations, including non-linear partial differential equations (PDEs).
 It works by starting with an initial guess for the solution to the PDE, and then iteratively improving that guess until a solution is found.
-The algortihm is implemented in {ref}`newtonSolver`.
+The algorithm is implemented in {ref}`newtonSolver`.

 Here's how it works in more detail: